goldsborough/algs4/trie/README.md

 * Don't forget that you do not store the key in the node.
 * Don't forget that a search miss is not only if a node is null, but also if we've reached the end of the search string __and there is no value associated with the node__.
+* Don't forget to make the character value of your string match your alphabet length (e.g. if using 26 letters a-z, decrement char value by 97)

+## Comparison

+Advantages of tries:

+The basics:

+* Predictable O(k) lookup time where k is the size of the key
+* Lookup can take less than k time if it's not there
+* Supports ordered traversal
+* No need for a hash function
+* Deletion is straightforward

+New operations:

+* You can quickly look up prefixes of keys, enumerate all entries with a given prefix, etc.

+Advantages of hashtables:

+* Everyone knows hashtables, right?
+Your system will already have a nice well-optimized implementation, faster than tries for most purposes.
+* Your keys need not have any special structure.
+* More space-efficient than the obvious linked trie structure